cemolcay/ProtocolOrientedViewModel/README.md

   case landscape

   // Define the type of view
-  typealias View = HomeScreenView var view: HomeScreenView? {
+  typealias ViewType = HomeScreenView var view: HomeScreenView? {
   return from xib or create and return them here for each layout.
   }
 }
 ```